Home > About Us > Diversity, equity and inclusion

 Diversity, equity and inclusion

-At the Community Foundation we believe that if we address barriers and include people with a diverse range of lived and learned experiences, our work will be richer and make more of a difference.
+At the Community Foundation we believe that if we address barriers and include people with diverse backgrounds and experiences, our work will be richer and make more of a difference.

 Our approach

-Being held back because of who you are or where you’re from is not acceptable.
-But some groups and communities face inequalities and injustices in the way opportunities and resources are shared in society.
-At the Community Foundation, we value diversity and treating everyone fairly.
-We comply with equality and anti-discrimination laws and regulation.
-But we also seek to go beyond legal requirements to understand, implement and promote greater diversity, equity and inclusion.
-We also want to tackle prejudice, discrimination and unconscious bias at the Foundation and across everything we do.
+Being held back or treated differently because of who you are or where you’re from is not acceptable.
+But some people and communities face inequity and injustice in their experiences and in accessing opportunities.
+At the Community Foundation, we seek to understand, implement and promote greater diversity, equity and inclusion in line with our values.
+We also want to tackle prejudice, discrimination and unconscious bias and ensure we comply with equality laws and regulations.

 What these words mean to us.